michaelsauter/crane/README.md

 ## Overview
-Crane is a Docker orchestration tool similar to Docker Compose with extra features.
+Crane is a Docker orchestration tool similar to Docker Compose with extra features and (arguably) smarter behaviour.
 It works by reading in some configuration (JSON or YAML) which describes how to run containers.
-Crane is ideally suited for setting up a development environment or continuous integration.
+Crane is ideally suited for development environments or continuous integration.

-Next to the free version (Linux, Mac, Windows), there is a paid pro version for Mac which offers **ultra-fast bind-mounts via Unison**!
+Next to the free version (Linux, Mac, Windows) there is a pro version for Mac which offers **ultra-fast bind-mounts via Unison**!

 ## Features